jdeguire/buildPic32Clang/README.md

     variants.
     - **devfiles**: Generate device-specific files like linker scripts, header files, and so on.
     - **cmsis**: Copy the Arm CMSIS files to their proper locations.
+    - **startup**: Build the startup code for the devices with this toolchain.
+The other steps must either be specified as well or completed in a previous run.
     - **all**: Do all of the above.
 This is the default.
 - `--packs-dir DIR`
     Indicate where the this script can find the Microchip packs used to provide information about